 So what hope is there that someone like Jesus will ever become President?
 Well, the Bible says that Satan holds power and authority over all the nations, including America (Luke 4:5-7).
 All over Scripture, we are told that the devil rules the world (1 John 5:19; Ephesians 2:2; John 12:31, 14:30, 16:11).
-So despite wishes for the United States to be a “Christian Nation”, it can never be.
+So despite wishes for the United States to be a “Christian Nation,” it can never be.

 The reality is that a nation built on violence, slavery, and genocide cannot survive without it.
 Ironically, empires of the world also always cause their own destruction (Matthew 26:52).
 If you look around to see if the Roman Empire still exists, you won’t find it.
-Every empire falls and all their citizen’s patriotism for their country ended up being misplaced.
+Every empire falls, and all their citizen’s patriotism for their country ended up being misplaced.
 There is only one nation that will never fall.

 That is the good news; there already is a Christian Nation with a Christian President; it is called the Kingdom of God.
 Equally good news is that we can become citizens of this Christian Nation.
-The Kingdom of God isn’t built on using violence, but rather the self-sacrificial love of the cross for enemies.
+The Kingdom of God isn’t built on using violence but rather the self-sacrificial love of the cross for enemies.

 Empires (like America) and Christ’s nation (the Kingdom) are not compatible.
 The two are rival nations that work at cross purposes.

-The way America operates and the way Christ’s nation operates is very different (here are five differences).
+The way America operates and the way Christ’s nation operates are very different (here are five differences).
 Jesus would never seek to become the President of the United States because its system has to be torn up and thrown away in order to start over.
 Jesus would never seek the Presidency because he works to change the heart, not enforce change through laws and punishment.
 Jesus would never run for President because he is already the President of another nation: the Kingdom of God.

 Jesus stands with an outstretched hand and begs us to abandon our current allegiances and become citizens of his nation.